 With a u-pick for fresh fruit available, every new season, this farm produces a new crop.
-One way to get in on the farming experience is to join the Farm Tours that run all day long.
+One way to get in on the farming experience is to join the Farm Tours that run all day.

 From February through June, take the family on a tour of the strawberry fields.
 During the summer months, corn tours are offered.
 Guests get free samples as well as a ride on the guided wagon.

-During the month of October, there are harvest festivals and pumpkin picking.
-Tanaka Farms is also a common place to throw a birthday bash any time of year!
+During October, there are harvest festivals and pumpkin picking.
+Tanaka Farms is also a common place to throw a birthday bash anytime!
 If you have an extended stay after the market day, you will definitely want to checkout Extended Stay America Suites.